BlockBuilder57/xenomods/README.md

 # profit?
 ```

-Once built, copy bf2mods.nso (renamed to `subsdk1`) and main.npdm from build/ to the LayeredFS exefs directory.
+Once built, copy xenomods.nso (renamed to `subsdk1`) and main.npdm from build/ to the LayeredFS exefs directory.

-For those with sys-ftpd installed, adding `-DBF2MODS_SWITCH_IP=<ip>` to the first CMake command will automatically copy the files to your console when builds finish.
+For those with sys-ftpd installed, adding `-DXENOMODS_SWITCH_IP=<ip>` to the first CMake command will automatically copy the files to your console when builds finish.

 ## Credits